-In principle, a dollar of government spending raise output by more than a dollar if it stimulates might resources that otherwise lie idle.
+In principle, a dollar of government spending can raise output by more than a dollar if it stimulates resources that might otherwise lie idle.
 Public investment might also yield rich returns in countries short of infrastructure.
-But most show fiscal studies that multipliers are small in emerging economies, especially over the medium term.
+But most studies show that fiscal multipliers are small in emerging economies, especially over the medium term.
 In some cases, they are negative.

 As the authors are keen to point out, a fiscal stimulus can do more harm than good if it jeopardizes the sustainability of the public finances.
 Governments need a credible plan to set aside enough resources in the future to repay the additional public debt their stimulus has added.
-As Willem Buiter of the London School of Economics puts it, only fiscal conservatives can use counter-cyclical fiscal policy well.
-42
+As Willem Buiter of the London School of Economics puts it, only fiscal conservatives can use counter-cyclical fiscal policy well.42